Alice's Restaurant (film): Differences from real life

-Alice Brock has spoken very negatively of the film's portrayal of her.
-She stated in a 2014 interview "That wasn't me.
+Alice Brock spoke very negatively of the film's portrayal of her.
+She stated in a 2014 interview, "That wasn't me.
 That was someone else's idea of me."
-Brock took particular offense at the film implying that she had slept with Guthrie (among others) and noted that she had never associated with heroin users.
+She took particular offense at the film implying that she had slept with Guthrie (among others) and denied ever associating with heroin users; Brock, though she was a chronic smoker and drinker, was firmly against the use of hard drugs because they impaired her ability to work.
 She also noted that the film in particular had brought a large amount of unwanted publicity: "It just really impinged on your privacy.
 It's just amazing how brazen people can be when you're a supposed public figure (...)
 We sold the church at that point."
+In a 1970 interview, she expressed regret over the film, stating that she should have fought to stop the film from being released.

+In 2023, Guthrie admitted that he thought the film was "frankly, garbage" and "a terrible movie;" he walked out of the premiere screening, believing that Penn and Herndon drew the totally wrong message from the material and that, contrary to the nihilistic mood of the film, Guthrie's generation had indeed made a major difference.
+"Those values are not sixties values; they're eternal values."
+Brock held similar sentiments in late 2022, noting that they may not have been successful in all of the things they had tried to change but had managed to accomplish much good in their lifetimes.